NaeZ0d/NaeZ0d/README.md

 ## 💼 About Me

-I'm a dedicated IT and cybersecurity student with four years of combined academic training and real-world experience in technical support, system administration, and hardware deployment.
-I've supported a range of IT operations, from restoring network outages to assisting in large-scale device rollouts, and I enjoy applying what I learn to solve real-world problems and improve systems in meaningful ways, as well as contribute to the teams I find myself on.
+I am a dedicated IT professional and cybersecurity student with four years of combined academic training and hands-on experience in technical support, system administration, and hardware deployment.
+I have supported a wide range of IT operations, from restoring network outages to assisting with large-scale device rollouts, and I thrive on applying my skills to solve real-world problems, optimize systems, and contribute meaningfully to the teams I work with.

-Currently, I work as a Help Desk Specialist at an MSP, where I provide technical support across various platforms and environments to multiple organizations.
-In addition to my support duties, I serve as the main point of contact for one of our key clients, managing communication, addressing issues directly, and ensuring smooth coordination between our teams.
+Currently, I serve as a Help Desk Analyst at a university hospital, providing technical support across multiple platforms and environments for staff and clinicians.
+I act as a primary point of contact for various technical issues, managing communication, resolving problems efficiently, and ensuring smooth coordination across teams.

-I'm deeply interested in security operations and actively developing my skills in security monitoring, threat analysis, and network defense through COREMESH, my self-built enterprise lab designed to connect certification learning with real-world, hands-on experience.
+I am deeply interested in cybersecurity, particularly in security operations, threat analysis, and network defense.
+I actively develop these skills through COREMESH, my self-built enterprise lab, which bridges certification learning with practical, hands-on experience in monitoring, detection, and defense in a simulated enterprise environment.

 ---
 ## 🧠 Skills

 ### 🖥️ Systems & Support
 - Windows 10/11, Windows Server (2019/2022), Linux (Ubuntu, Kali), macOS
 - Active Directory administration, Group Policy management
 - Microsoft 365 Suite: Exchange Online, SharePoint, Teams
-- Endpoint provisioning and compliance via **Intune** and **Apple Business Manager**
+- Endpoint provisioning and compliance via Intune and Apple Business Manager (ABM)
-- Hardware deployment, break/fix, and printer troubleshooting
+- Hardware deployment, break/fix, and printer troubleshooting (Konica, general MFPs)
-- Ticketing systems: **ServiceNow**, **Salesforce**, **PowerApps**
+- Ticketing systems: ServiceNow, Salesforce, PowerApps
-- Backup & recovery with **Datto**
+- Backup & recovery with Datto
-- VOIP administration using **WeConnect** (MAC address mapping, extension assignment)
+- VOIP administration using WeConnect (MAC address mapping, extension assignment)
-- Remote troubleshooting via **RDP**, **Pulseway**, **Kaseya VSA**
+- Remote troubleshooting via RDP, Pulseway, Kaseya VSA
+- Virtual desktop environments: Citrix administration and support
+- Electronic health record support: Athena user troubleshooting

 ### 🔧 Tools, Scripting & Automation
 - Microsoft Defender for Endpoint, Defender for O365 (phishing protection)
-- Threat protection with **Graphus**, **RocketCyber**
+- Threat protection with Graphus, RocketCyber
-- Scripting for basic automation: **PowerShell**, **Python**, **SQL**
+- Scripting for basic automation: PowerShell, Python, SQL
 - Microsoft Azure Admin basics (via AZ-900 experience)
 - Imaging, BIOS/UEFI configuration, and OS deployment for POS systems